AndrasE/secrets/README.md

 ## Hi there 👋

-While i was studying on udemy we finished a project which i intended to take further as i saw more potential.
-I made a lot of changes to it, added a lot of animation and svg and bamm, here we are now!
+While I was doing my self-studies on Udemy I felt intrigued to take a project further as by using EJS with MongoDb user could interact with the App.
+I made a lot of changes to the original project; added authentications, animations and svgs with navbar and swipe functionalites and themes.
 It took me a bit of effort, but completed it.
 In the about section of the page you can read more about this project, difficulties i faced with examples and references.

-I hope you find it useful!
+I hope you find it useful for your own project!

 Thank you, code safe! 💻

-ps.: If you want to see the deployment please be patient the inital load time can take 1-3 seconds after that the server will ramp up! :)
+ps.: If you want to see the deployment it`s hosted on heroku eco-tier the server,it might take 2-3s to spin up, please be patient. 🐨

 ## Run 🚀